quii/learn-go-with-tests/http-handlers-revisited.md

 It wouldn't be surprising that further iterations of this system we'd want to email the user a confirmation of registration.

 With the old design we'd have to change the handler _and_ the surrounding tests.
+This is often how parts of code become unmaintainable, more and more functionality creeps in because it's already _designed_ that way; for the "HTTP handler" to handle... everything!

 By separating concerns using an interface we don't have to edit the handler _at all_ because it's not concerned with the business logic around registration.

 ## Wrapping up

 Testing Go's HTTP handlers is not challenging, but designing good software can be!

-People make the mistake of thinking HTTP handlers are special and throw out good software engineering practices when writing them which then makes them challenging to test.
+People make the mistake of thinking HTTP handlers are special and throw out good software engineering practices when writing them which then makes testing them challenging.

 Reiterating again; **Go's http handlers are just functions**.
 If you write them like you would other functions, with clear responsibilities, and a good separation of concerns you will have no trouble testing them, and your codebase will be healthier for it.

-### Notes: Things to talk about

-- Read that post on technical writing